craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Texts/Guild Texts/Guild of Adventurers Admission of Knowledge Assessment 1.md

 	C. Dragon
 	D. Worm

 6. There are many sub-factions that make up the Combine.
-Please name a faction of the Combine, name their Baron, and explain what you know about their ideology & operations.
+Please name a faction of the Combine, their Baron, and explain what you know about the faction's ideology & operations.

+7. The North Dunes of the Deserts of Tetrimoc

 ## Important People
 ## Major History